hoangvietdo/vision_based_autonomous_landing/README.md

 echo $JAVA_HOME
 /usr/lib/jvm/default-java/bin
 java -version
-### U will see something like this ###
+### You will see something like this ###
 $ openjdk version "1.8.0_212"
 $ OpenJDK Runtime Environment (build 1.8.0_212-8u212-b03-0ubuntu1.18.04.1-b03)
 $ OpenJDK 64-Bit Server VM (build 25.212-b03, mixed mode)

+### Update:
-### Update: To Solve the problem while trying to run jMAVSim in ubuntu 18.04,
-### we need to install java 8-171 oracle jdk. java openjdk cant run jMAVSim sadly ^^!
-### To install java 8 oracle jdk, we need to mannually install it because PPA is discontinued
-### and oracle has changed the policy since April 2019 ###
+To Solve the problem while trying to run jMAVSim in ubuntu 18.04, we need to install java 8-171 oracle jdk. java openjdk cant run jMAVSim sadly ^^!
+To install java 8 oracle jdk, we need to mannually install it because PPA is discontinued and oracle has changed the policy since April 2019.

-### Solved : Because of the above reason, we need to delete jMAVSim, install java oracle version 171 and then reinstall jMAVSim.
+### Solved :
+Because of the above reason, we need to delete jMAVSim, install java oracle version 171 and then reinstall jMAVSim.
 ### Please carefully check the java environment before reinstall jMAVSim ###